 - Record your interviews (with permission) and use tool like Rev so you can edit interviews afterwards and use the content in lots of different ways.

 No case study should be used until it has full customer permission.
 Always get your case study checked internally by the customer contact, and signed off in writing by the customer – letting them know where and when it will be used.
 Send them a final copy for their records, and don’t forget to thank them.

-Try and encourage the people using the case studies, for example your sales people, to let you know how they are using them and when they have worked.
+Try and encourage the people using the case studies, for example, your salespeople, to let you know how they are using them and when they have worked.
 For example, have they helped them to secure a sale?
 When your case study is used in a marketing campaign, measure its success.
-The more you can understand the benefit of the case studies, the more likely you and your business will commit to doing more and build them into your long-term content and PR strategy.
+The more you can understand the benefit of the case studies, the more likely you and your business will commit to doing more and build them into your long-term content, PR and marketing strategy.

-If you’ve found this advice useful, and even acted upon it, please share your case study successes with us.
+If you’ve found this advice useful, and even acted upon it, please let me know.

 In many industries, getting permission for case studies can be extremely difficult.
 But before you throw in the towel, here are some ideas that you might want to give a go first.